Welcome to the School of Public Health

 We practise public health through our engagement as a community of leading scientists, educators and students to advance innovative ideas to change individual behaviours, public policies, and health care practices.Professor Caroline Laurence, Head of School

 Our school is organised into four academic units, which reflect our core teaching and research areas.
-These are: epidemiology and biostatistics; environmental and occupational health sciences; health economics and policy; and social and behavioural health sciences.
+These are: epidemiology and biostatistics; environmental and occupational health sciences; and social and behavioural health sciences.

 Across these units, we offer a wide range of postgraduate degrees.
-Our postgraduate degrees cover the areas of public health, health economics and policy, biostatistics, and counselling and psychotherapy.
-We also offer research-focused master’s degrees, and the Doctor of Philosophy (PhD).
+Our postgraduate degrees cover the areas of public health, biostatistics, and counselling and psychotherapy.
+We also offer research-focused masters degrees, and the Doctor of Philosophy (PhD).

 Note also that if you’re studying the Bachelor of Health and Medical Sciences you can major in Public Health.